Our top travel tips

 Research your destination

-Subscribe to Smartraveller to receive free email notifications when the information for your destinations changes.
-You can:
+Our travel advice is updated regularly.
+Subscribe to Smartraveller get free email notifications when the information for your destinations changes.

 - unsubscribe any time.

-You can access more travel information through guide books or travel websites.
-Talk with family or friends who are familiar with the destinations you'll be visiting.
+Or follow Smartraveller on Twitter or Facebook for updates.
+Extend your research through guidebooks or travel websites.
+Talk with family or friends who are familiar with the countries you'll visit.

-travel insurance is an essential part of preparing for your overseas trip.
-If you are uninsured, you (or your family) are personally liable for covering any medical or other costs resulting from unexpected incidents or accidents.
+Organising travel insurance is an essential part of preparing for your overseas trip.
+If you're not insured, you (or your family) are personally liable for covering any medical or other costs resulting from unexpected accidents.
 If you can't afford travel insurance, you can't afford to travel.

-Each year more than 1,000 Australians die overseas.
-It can cost over AUD20,000 to bring the remains of loved ones home – so make sure your travel insurance covers this before you go.
+Each year more than 1,300 Australians die overseas.
+It can cost over $20,000 to bring the remains of a loved one home – so make sure your travel insurance covers this before you go.

-If you plan to rely on the travel insurance provided by your credit card, before travelling you should obtain written confirmation that you're covered for your personal circumstances, including for all of your destinations, activities and pre-existing conditions.
+If you plan to rely on the travel insurance provided by your credit card, confirm you're covered for your personal circumstances, including for all of your destinations, activities and pre-existing medical conditions.

-If you are travelling with family, you may be able to obtain travel insurance for your family under the one policy.
+If you're travelling with family, you may be able to get travel insurance for your family under the one policy.
 However, cover varies from policy to policy so check the fine print.
-Make sure you confirm all details with your insurance provider and receive written confirmation of your policy.
+Confirm all details with your insurance provider and get written confirmation of your policy.

-Be aware that some policies do not offer refunds when the safety and security environment overseas changes.
-The terms and conditions of your policy will determine whether you are entitled to a refund if DFAT changes the level of the travel advice.
-It varies from policy to policy, so shop around.
+Be aware that some policies don't offer refunds and may cancel coverage when the safety and security environment overseas changes.
+The terms and conditions of your policy will determine whether you're entitled to a refund if the Department of Foreign Affairs and Trade (DFAT) changes the level of the travel advice for that location.
+This will vary from policy to policy, so shop around.

 Organise your passports and visas